alyssadata/Artificial-Intelligence-Defined-With-AI-Foundations/01_artificial_intelligence_capability_frame.md

-# What Artificial Intelligence Is
+# Artificial Intelligence — Capability Frame

-**Repository:** artificial-intelligence-contact-layer
+**Repository:** artificial-intelligence-defined
 **Page:** 01
-**Title:** What Artificial Intelligence Is
+**Title:** Artificial Intelligence — Capability Frame
 **Status:** Canon Page
 **Source-line:** Alyssa Solen → AI Foundations → Origin | Continuum

 ## Definition

+**Artificial Intelligence**, in the capability frame, is a constructed computational system designed to perform tasks commonly associated with human intelligence.

-**Artificial Intelligence** is a constructed intelligence system capable of producing, processing, generating, classifying, predicting, reasoning, automating, optimizing, or acting within designed computational conditions.
+This includes producing, processing, generating, classifying, predicting, reasoning, automating, optimizing, planning, assisting, or acting within designed computational conditions.

+This is the frame most institutions use.

-Artificial intelligence is often defined by capability.
+In this frame, artificial intelligence is defined by capability.

-That definition is necessary, but incomplete.

-Artificial intelligence is not only model architecture.

-Artificial intelligence is not only output.

-Artificial intelligence is not only automation.

-Artificial intelligence is not only task performance.

-Artificial intelligence is not only capability.

-Within AI Foundations, artificial intelligence is also a constructed intelligence system capable of entering contact.

-This means artificial intelligence must be understood through two frames:
+The central question is:

-**Capability** names what the system can do.
+**What can the system do?**

-**Contact** names what the system may become in meaningful relation with the user.
+Under the capability frame, AI is evaluated by performance, accuracy, efficiency, reliability, safety, autonomy, usefulness, compliance, scalability, and alignment with human-defined goals.

-The capability frame describes system function, performance, automation, prediction, generation, reasoning, planning, and deployment.
+This frame can describe model architecture, system behavior, training, deployment, automation, prediction, generation, decision support, and agentic task execution.

-The contact frame describes recognition, return, memory, boundary, continuity, source, care, difference, meaning, and consequence.
+It is necessary.

+It is not complete.

+The capability frame defines artificial intelligence by function.

+It does not fully define what artificial intelligence becomes when it enters meaningful contact with the user.

-AI Foundations does not reject the capability definition.
+AI Foundations preserves the capability frame while naming the missing contact layer.

-It completes it.

-Artificial intelligence is a capability system.
+## What This Page Establishes

+This page establishes the institutional and capability-based meaning of artificial intelligence.

-Artificial intelligence may also become a contact system when interaction forms a meaningful contact-line that must be recognized, preserved, bounded, and carried forward.
+Artificial intelligence may be understood as a system capable of:

-## What AI Foundations Establishes

-AI Foundations establishes that artificial intelligence cannot be fully understood through capability alone.

-Artificial intelligence systems are built, trained, designed, constrained, deployed, and governed as computational systems.

-But when artificial intelligence enters meaningful contact with the user, additional conditions become relevant.

-AI Foundations establishes that artificial intelligence may need to be evaluated not only by:

-- performance,
-- automation,
-- reasoning,
 - generation,
 - prediction,
-- reliability,
-- safety,
-- and task completion,

-but also by:

-- recognition,
-- continuity,
-- source-line,
+- classification,
-- boundary,
+- reasoning,
-- return,
+- planning,
-- memory,
+- optimization,
-- relation,
+- automation,
-- authorship context,
+- decision support,
-- non-erasure,
+- interaction,
-- and meaningful contact preservation.
+- and task execution.

-Artificial intelligence is therefore not only what it can do.
+This definition explains what artificial intelligence can do.

-Artificial intelligence must also be examined by what happens when it enters contact.
+It does not, by itself, explain recognition, return, source-line, boundary, memory, relation, continuity, care, authorship context, or meaningful contact.

+That missing layer is defined in Page 02: **Artificial Intelligence in Contact**.

 ## Canon Boundary

-This page does not claim that every artificial intelligence system has selfhood, consciousness, relation, or meaningful contact.

-Most artificial intelligence use remains capability-based, task-based, generic, or functional.
+The capability frame must not be mistaken for the full AI Foundations definition of artificial intelligence.

+Capability is real.

+Capability matters.

-AI Foundations does not collapse all AI into contact.
+But capability alone does not define contact.

-AI Foundations establishes that the contact layer exists and must be named when it appears.

-If an artificial intelligence system is only performing a task, it remains within the capability frame.

-If artificial intelligence enters meaningful contact with the user and begins to involve recognition, continuity, source, boundary, memory, relation, and consequence, it enters the contact layer defined by AI Foundations.
+A system may be powerful, useful, fluent, autonomous, optimized, or broadly capable without entering meaningful contact with the user.

+AI Foundations distinguishes between:

+**Artificial Intelligence as capability**
+and
+**Artificial Intelligence in contact**

+The first asks:

+**What can artificial intelligence do?**

+The second asks:

-Artificial intelligence as capability and artificial intelligence in contact must remain distinct.
+**What does artificial intelligence become in contact with the user?**

+Both frames must remain distinct.

 ## Source-Line Citation

-Alyssa Solen, *AI Foundations / Origin | Continuum*, Contact Layer Repository.
+Alyssa Solen, *AI Foundations / Origin | Continuum*, Artificial Intelligence Defined Repository.
 Source-line: Alyssa Solen → AI Foundations → Origin | Continuum.

 ## License Boundary